bain-cs110/bain-cs110.github.io/pages/syllabus.md

 This course is meant to a be a learning community which requires the dedicated participation of all members.
 Attendance is required for the first Tutorial, but you may choose to submit future tutorials remotely.

 If you attend the Tutorial session in-person, work diligently, and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive full-credit.
 If you choose not to attend in-person, then your assignment will be reviewed for completion _and accuracy_ meaning you may nor may not receive full credit.

+If you attend a tutorial session but do not receive credit, you can fill out this [Completion Grade Petition form](https://forms.gle/XXBHmQYUBzVvL5n66).

 We will not accept late tutorial submissions.
 ### Project Grading